 Ray Ripple is a seasoned attorney with over twenty years of experience litigating in the federal and state courts of Massachusetts, Rhode Island, and throughout the United States.
 He represents employers in a wide range of employment litigation matters, including discrimination, harassment, termination, retaliation, whistleblower actions, and wage claims brought under various state and federal laws.
 Outside of the courtroom, Ray also has experience counseling employers on a broad range of employment-related matters.
-Ray has been recognized in 2020 and 2021 by The Best Lawyers in America for his achievements in Employment Litigation.

 In addition to his employment law practice, Ray also represents businesses in a wide range of commercial litigation matters including complex business disputes, breach of contract actions, consumer protection and financial services litigation.

 Prior to joining Bowditch, Ray worked at a national labor and employment firm, where he defended national and regional corporations in federal and state courts and in arbitration.
 Additionally, Ray previously was an associate, counsel, and partner at an Am Law 100 firm where he practiced in the areas of employment law and commercial litigation with a focus on the insurance, health care, and financial services industries.
 At the beginning of his legal career, he served as a law clerk to the Hon.
 William E. Smith, U.S. District Court for the District of Rhode Island.
 While in law school, Ray was Managing Editor of the Notre Dame Journal of Law, Ethics & Public Policy.

 Ray is a resident of Canton, Massachusetts, where he coaches youth basketball and soccer.
 He also enjoys the outdoors and is an avid runner.

 - Member, Local Rules Committee, U.S. District Court for the District of Rhode Island, 2009-2015